Feel like singing but not too confident? Want to develop your repertoire and learn new styles? Ever fancied trying your hand at writing a song?

 Tutor: Scott Murray

-Now in its sixth year, this flourishing group learns a wide variety of traditional Scots songs.
+Now in its eighth year, this flourishing group learns a wide variety of traditional Scots songs.

 We learn by ear, with easy and enjoyable voice warm-ups, simple rounds and games to build confidence, and a chance to try harmonies.
 The atmosphere is relaxed, warm, welcoming, sociable and musical.